Erasmus+ for Teaching Assignments

 - You must be employed by Leiden University and hold a teaching position.

 - Your teaching assignment must have a minimum duration of two days and a maximum duration of sixty days, excluding travel.
+Please be aware that the grant will only be awarded for a maximum of 14 days.

 - You will teach for at least 8 hours per week; or at least 8 hours in total if your assignment is less than one week in duration.